Modern Monetary Theory: History

 at the University of Newcastle in Australia, coined the term 'modern monetary theory'.
 In their 2008 book Full Employment Abandoned, Mitchell and Joan Muysken use the term to explain monetary systems in which national governments have a monopoly on issuing fiat currency and where a floating exchange rate frees monetary policy from the need to protect foreign exchange reserves.

 Some contemporary proponents, such as Wray, place MMT within post-Keynesian economics, while MMT has been proposed as an alternative or complementary theory to monetary circuit theory, both being forms of endogenous money, i.e., money created within the economy, as by government deficit spending or bank lending, rather than from outside, perhaps with gold.
 In the complementary view, MMT explains the "vertical" (government-to-private and vice versa) interactions, while circuit theory is a model of the "horizontal" (private-to-private) interactions.

-Scott Fullwiler has contributed detailed technical analysis of the banking and monetary systems.

 By 2013, MMT had attracted a popular following through academic blogs and other websites.

 In 2019, MMT became a major topic of debate after U.S. Representative Alexandria Ocasio-Cortez said in January that the theory should be a larger part of the conversation.

 In February 2019, Macroeconomics became the first academic textbook based on the theory, published by Bill Mitchell, Randall Wray, and Martin Watts.
 MMT became increasingly used by chief economists and Wall Street executives for economic forecasts and investment strategies.
 The theory was also intensely debated by lawmakers in Japan, which was planning to raise taxes after years of deficit spending.

 In June 2020, Stephanie Kelton's MMT book The Deficit Myth became a New York Times bestseller.

-In 2020 the Sri Lankan Central Bank under the governor W. D. Lakshman cited MMT as a justification for adopting unconventional monetary policy, which was continued by Ajith Nivard Cabraal.
-This has been heavily criticized and widely cited as causing accelerating inflation and exacerbating the Sri Lankan Economic Crisis.
-MMT scholars Stephanie Kelton and Fadhel Kaboub maintain that the Sri Lankan government's fiscal and monetary policy bore little resemblance to the recommendations of MMT economists.